-Sirius Satellite Radio adjusted its forecast for total subscribers by the end of 2003 to 200,000, down from 300,000 predicted previously.
+New York - Sirius Satellite Radio adjusted its forecast for total subscribers by the end of 2003 to 200,000, down from 300,000 predicted earlier.

-Sirius also announced that it is ramping up its new car sales program with about 25 car models expected to offer Sirius as factory equipment by the end of the year, reaching 47 models at some point in 2004.
+Sirius also announced that it is ramping up its new car sales program with about 25 car models that are expected to offer Sirius as factory equipment by the end of the year and for a total of about 47 during 2004.
 This will represent about 2.8 million vehicles, said the company.

-At an analysts' conference here, Clayton announced that Sirius will offer a portable boombox solution through Audiovox in November.
-Audiovox will ship a second-generation Sirius plug-and-play receiver, called the SIRPNP2, that will snap into home and car kits with a boombox kit available in limited quantities by Christmas, he said.
+At an analysts’ conference here, Clayton announced that Sirius will offer a portable boom box solution through Audiovox in November.
+Audiovox will ship a second generation Sirius plug n play receiver called the SIRPNP2 that will snap into home and car kits with a boom box kit for the new receiver to be available in limited quantities by Christmas, he said.

 These will join the first dedicated satellite radio home receiver expected to ship from Kenwood in November offering Sirius service at a suggested retail price of $299.

-According to Audiovox, the new Sirius SIRPNP2 plug-and-play system is a cosmetic improvement over the company's first unit, introduced a few months ago and retains the same price of $99.99.
-The new Audiovox Sirius-ready boombox will also carry a suggested price of $99.99.
+According to Audiovox, the new Sirius SIRPNP2 plug n play system is a cosmetic improvement over the company’s first unit, introduced a few months ago and retains the same price of $99.99.
+The new Audiovox Sirius ready boom box will also carry a suggested price of $99.99.

-Sirius also said it plans to add 1,000 retailers by the end of the year, for a total of 5,500 outlets.
-It is instituting a new in-store program that will display Sirius products in the front of about 500 stores, including Tweeter locations, and in special displays at more than 600 Best Buy locations.
+Sirius also said it plans to add 1,000 retailers by the end of the year for a total of 5,500 outlets, and that it is instituting a new in-store program where Sirius products will be displayed in the front of about 500 locations at stores including Tweeter and in special displays at over 600 Best Buy locations.

-Sirius also recently began offering a $50 mail-in rebate program on plug-and-play systems so that home and car kits, or two car kits, may be purchased with a plug-and-play receiver for $149 total after rebate through the end of the year.
+Sirius also recently began offering a $50 mail-in rebate program on plug-n-play systems so that home and car kits (or two car kits) may be purchased with a plug n play receiver for $149, after rebate through the end of the year.